 IonQ's API gives access to IonQ's trapped ion quantum computers as well as a cloud simulator.
 IonQ direct access is currently restricted to those with access to an IonQ API key.
 As of January 2021, this access is currently restricted to partners.
 More information about partnerships can be found at ionq.com/get-started.

-Given that you have the remote host and the API key, there are two ways to use these to
+Given that you have the API key, there are two ways to use these to

 get an object in python to access the API.
 The object that you construct to access